DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/edit6.png)

-	a) There are multiple options that can be selected here:
+	- There are multiple options that can be selected here:
-		i.
-Just text
+		- Just text
 			- Text only.
-No speakers ot timestamps will be added to the Word document ii.
-With speakers
+No speakers ot timestamps will be added to the Word document
+		- With speakers
 			- The speaker's name will be added to the Word document with the transcription
-			- If there are multple sections of the same speaker in the transcript in a row, they will be grouped together. iii.
-With timestamps
+			- If there are multple sections of the same speaker in the transcript in a row, they will be grouped together.
+		- With timestamps
-			- The timestamps will be added to the Word document, separating when words were spoken iv.
-With speakers and timestamps
+			- The timestamps will be added to the Word document, separating when words were spoken
+		- With speakers and timestamps
 			- Both the timestamp and the speaker will be adde to the Word document

 {:style="counter-reset:none"}